noidexe/Enjin-Coin-Documentation/docs/starthere.md

 ![Unity SDK Screenshot](../docs/images/unity_login_page.png)

 ### ENJ Wallets
 One concept to learn when working with the blockchain is the idea of having a wallet address a private key.
 Think of your wallet address as the street address for your garage of stuff.
 But it's more than that, because each garage comes with a private key.
 The private key is solely controlled by the wallet owner, YOU!
-You use your private key to access the contents of your wallet, but also to authorize and sign transactions that are happening with your items.
+You use your private key to access the contents of your wallet, but also to authorize and sign transactions that involve your items.
 For most players and some developer tasks, like creating items, you'll probably use the Enjin wallet mobile app for Android and iOS.

 For your game itself, you'll want to use the Enjin Wallet Deamon to automate most of these operations in a secure and convenient way.

 ![Wallet Example](../docs/images/enjin_wallet_example.png)

 ### YOUR GAME
 Which brings us to the bottom of the stack, where the rubber meets the road, your GAME!
 The nice thing about our platform is that it is not an all or nothing thing, you can choose how deeply you want to integrate ENJ into you game, over as long of a period as you wish.
-Maybe start with a vanity item or achievement token that is given to players upon purchase or completion of your game.
+Maybe start with a vanity item or achievement token that is given to players upon purchase or completion of your game?

 # How do I get started?